 - BEING MORE CONFIDENT + MAKING MORE ART

 Share a photo of your art on your Instagram stories, personal or private after each art session, no matter what the final result to jumpstart a practice of being more confident in who you are.

 If you want to network and meet others, extend the invitation to friends to bring friends!
 The Creative hobbies don’t have to be the same, some friends may crochet, some may colour, and some may doodle or scrapbook as long as it is a portable hobby, its good to do while having a drink and chatting.

 Don’t bite off more than you can chew when it comes to goals, especially if you are newish to making them.
 Baby-steps to creative liberation!

 So ultimately, I just want to say, you can do it & I'm cheering you on!!

 Everyone is creative.
 Don’t hold yourself back from reclaiming your Creative Confidence to create your version of art how you want and do it more often.

 Getting yourself into the purposeful writing habit that I mention above will hopefully be something that you embrace fully and help you along the way.
 It truly worked for me and has ultimately helped in all areas of my life, not just my creativity.

-- Share my URL: http://www.inspirationalzest.com with your friends or with Facebook groups (where it is allowed) who would also enjoy my high-quality printables and creative inspiration! <3
+- Share my URL: https://www.inspirationalzest.com with your friends or with Facebook groups (where it is allowed.) who would also enjoy my high-quality printable art + creative inspiration! <3

 Carrie Stephens <3